KidPudel/Iggy-s-Vault/languages/golang/methods.md

 there are no such thing as objects or behavior in computer, there are only data and procedures that manipulate on that data

+Golang is more expressive language than Odin.

 Basically for:
-- semantics (sugar), method is belongs to/centered around specific data structure
+- semantics (sugar), method is belongs to/centered around specific data structure. "why would we expose something specific to the others, right?", it is contextually dedicated to it.
+For logical organization
 - interfaces